 Purchase Order (PO)

-When a buyer sends a PO to a supplier via EDI, the automated workflow triggers the supplier’s order fulfillment system.
-The supplier then generates an Advanced Ship Notice (ASN) or invoice for transmission back to the buyer once the order is ready for delivery or payment.
+When a buyer sends a PO to a supplier over EDI in this case, the event triggers an automated workflow for the order fulfillment system of the latter.
+Thereafter, the supplier will produce an advanced ship notice or invoice for return transmission to the buyer after arranging the order for delivery or payment.
 In this way, the PO acts as the starting point for an electronic transaction between a buyer and supplier.

 Advance Ship Notice (ASN)